mewsicapp/common/README.md

 - [ ] Native (`common-native`)
 - [ ] Multiplatform (`common`)

-Multiplatform fails build because of an issue i'm actively trying to fix, check back later for additional information.
+Multiplatform fails publish (and thus does native and nodeJS because it runs alphabetically) because of an issue i'm actively trying to fix, check back later for additional information.

 **DOCS COMING SOON**